knobs-dials/wetsuite-dev/README.md

 #  ]
 ```

-We are still thinking about how a balance between more convenient, controllable (the above relies on some defaults we don't explain here), and complete.
+The above relies on some defaults we don't explain here, also dealing with observed variation in those higher-level layers.

-See [datacollect_koop_docstructure_bwb](notebooks/examples/datacollect_koop_docstructure_bwb.ipynb) for more details on the underlying structure.
+See [datacollect_koop_docstructure_bwb](notebooks/examples/datacollect_koop_docstructure_bwb.ipynb) for more such details.

+We are still considering the balance between more convenient, controllable, and complete, so this code will likely change.